-Most phones still come with a charger in the box, but that seems to be changing in a hurry.
+Many phones still come with a charger in the box, but that seems to be changing in a hurry.
 Unfortunately, losing or forgetting chargers, tearing cables, or simply having a charger that no longer works are all too common parts of owning a smartphone.

 Pros and cons of first-party charging accessories

-The biggest advantage with a first-party accessory is the fact that these are made with a particular phone or range of phones in mind.
+The biggest advantage of a first-party accessory is that these are made with a particular phone or range of phones in mind.
 In most cases, you will get the best experience with the charger you get in the box.
 So, while the Samsung wireless charger works with other devices, it is the best option if you want to enjoy the fastest wireless charging speeds with Samsung flagships.

 On the other hand, a distinct lack of variety is the major issue with first-party accessories.
 Only Samsung has really stepped up its game when it comes to charging accessories with excellent wireless chargers and power banks.
 But even it falls well short when compared to third-party accessory makers.